bottlenoselabs/SDL3-cs/README.md

    - `LazyFoo`: `dotnet run --project ./src/cs/examples/Examples.LazyFoo/Examples.LazyFoo.csproj`
 5. Add the following C# project to your solution and reference it in one of your C# project:
     - `./src/cs/production/SDL/SDL.csproj`
+    - `./src/cs/production/SDL.Runtime.*.csproj` (Choose the runtime identifiers that make sense for you.)
+    - `./src/cs/production/SDL_image.Runtime.*.csproj` (Choose the runtime identifiers that make sense for you.)

 ## Developers: Documentation